xiaoronglv/CKAD-exercises/c.pod_design.md

 kubernetes.io > Documentation > Tasks > Run Jobs > [Running Automated Tasks with a CronJob](https://kubernetes.io/docs/tasks/job/automated-tasks-with-cron-jobs/)

+> ⚠ Question: **Should I manage the cron job in the application code or in the k8s yaml?**
+>
+> Manage cron jobs in application framework
+>
+> Tools: whenever, sidekiq-cron, and etc.
+>
+> Pros:
+>
+> - friendly to application developers to manage, especially for junior developers
+> - junior developers don't need to learn k8s
+> - when adding, updating, or deleting a cron job, developers don't need to touch the Infra as Code git repo or reach out to the DevOps.
+> - don't need to mix the business code with the IaC.
+>
+> Cons
+>
+> - I didn't see any disadvantages.
+>
+> Manage cron jobs in the k8s yaml.
+>
+> Pros:
+>
+> - I didn't see any advantages besides the cloud native.
+>
+> Cons:
+>
+> - application developers need to learn the basic concepts of k8s, which is not easy for junior developers.
+> - Usually the business code and IaC are in different repo, so when adding, updating, or deleting a cron job, developers need to touch codes in different repos, which is not convenient.
+>
+> Conclusion with Felix@Amazon and Vincent@Goat:
+>
+> - for cron jobs that relating to the business logic, manage them in the application code.
+(I think most of the cron jobs are of this type.)
+> - for cron jobs that relating to the infrastructure, manage them in the IaC codebase.

-### Create a cron job with image busybox that runs on a schedule of "*/1 * * * *" and writes 'date; echo Hello from the Kubernetes cluster' to standard output
+### Create a cron job with image busybox that runs on a schedule of "_/1 _ \* \* \*" and writes 'date; echo Hello from the Kubernetes cluster' to standard output

 <details><summary>show</summary>
 <p>